mertcanbaykal/mrtcnbykl.VCR_OSD_Mono_Turkic_Cyrillic/README_EN.md

 ### Licensing

-Everyone is free to use the Turkish letters I added in any way they desire, however; you should also review the opinions of *mrmanet*; the designer of the original font and *Daymarius*; the designer of the Cyrillic letters, regarding licensing.
+Everyone is free to use the Turkic letters I added in any way they desire, however; you should also review the opinions of *mrmanet*; the designer of the original font and *Daymarius*; the designer of the Cyrillic letters, regarding licensing.

 Their work: